 Two kits will be provided for the birth of twins, however, it may not be possible to collect enough cord blood from both twins.

-Where is the cord blood collection kit sent to?
+Where is a collection kit for an MCB client sent to?

 The collection kit is sent to the client’s home address.

 What tests are done on the cord blood?